jungomi/vision-finetune/README.md

 ```

 If you already installed it before switching it out with the custom build, you will have to run
-`uv sync --extra compile --reinstall` , so that it updates the lock file and the venv correctly.
+`uv sync --reinstall` , so that it updates the lock file and the venv correctly.

 **DO NOT COMMIT THOSE CHANGES**.